tpbc/tpbc2022.github.io/registration.md

 [https://list.inf.unibe.ch/postorius/lists/tpbc.list.inf.unibe.ch/](https://list.inf.unibe.ch/postorius/lists/tpbc.list.inf.unibe.ch/)

+There is no need to create an account.
+Just fill in your email on form there and follow the instructions.

 You may also send email to `tpbc-request@list.inf.unibe.ch` with `Subject: request`.

 The list is moderated and only distributes announcements about the workshop series on Theory and Practice of Blockchains and about the 2021 online workshop.